 2. The chance to ‘unlock’ cash in your pension

-Unlocking your pension is tempting you’re at your most financially vulnerable.
+Unlocking your pension is tempting when you’re at your most financially vulnerable.
 However, you cannot normally access your pension before the age of 55.

 If a scammer helps you access your pension by transferring money into a dodgy pension scheme, they’ll usually expect a large slice of your money in return and may even steal the whole lot.
 Her Majesty’s Revenue and Customs (HMRC) will also penalise you for accessing your pension early.